 - If you feel unwell while you are on campus – go home immediately.

 In both cases:

-Once you have received the results of your test, please email firstname.lastname@example.org to let us know the result.
+- Once you have received the results of your test, you must email firstname.lastname@example.org immediately, to let us know the result.

-If you have other symptoms it is unlikely that you have COVID-19.
-If in doubt contact NHS 111, use the NHS 111 online symptom checker or the NHS COVID-19 App or consult your GP.
+- If you are unsure about the symptoms contact NHS 111, use the NHS 111 online symptom checker or the NHS COVID-19 App or consult your GP.
 If you are unwell and you do not have COVID-19 symptoms you should follow notify your course team to tell them if you are not able to attend a learning event (read more here: Bucks Learning Partnership Agreement)

 If you test positive for COVID-19:

-- The University Track and Trace team will contact you to identify any close contacts you may have had with members of staff and other students on campus.
+- The University Track & Trace (T&T) team will contact you to identify any close contact you may have had with members of staff and other students on campus.

 - Public Health England will work closely with the University to support and advise the University in this process.

 - The NHS T&T service will contact you to identify who else you might have had close contact with in a social / non university setting

 - Continue self-isolating and do not attend campus.
 The T&T team will provide guidance